dayseanm04/Hospital-Network-Design-Project/design/07-HSRP-Gateway-Redundancy-Design-for-Hospital-Network.md

-# 🔁 HSRP Gateway Redundancy Design for Hospital Network
+#  SRP Gateway Redundancy Design for Hospital Network

-## 📌 Overview
+## Overview
 This document describes the **HSRP (Hot Standby Router Protocol) design** used at the **access layer** of the hospital network.

 HSRP is implemented to provide: